Private Henry J. Shuman, Co. B, 25th Georgia Infantry, CSA

 - April: Surrendered at Greensboro, N.C.

-- Henry Joshua Shuman and Frances V. Dyess are married in Tattnall County, Georgia
+- Henry Joshua Shuman married Frances V. Dyess in Tattnall County, GA.

-- The United States Federal Census taken on June 2nd in Dog Fennell, Tattnall County, Georgia shows Henry J., a farmer, and Frances V. living with their children: Henry R., age 11, Pherita F., 9, Isolina I., 5, Lester A., 4 and Ines, E, 3 months.
+- June 2: The U.S. Federal Census enumerated in Dog Fennell, Tattnall County, GA showed Henry J., a farmer, and Frances V. living with their children: Henry R., age 11, Pherita F., 9, Isolina I., 5, Lester A., 4 and Ines, E, 3 months.

-- Sep 11th Appointed Post Master In Shuman, Tattnall County, Georgia
+- Sep 11: Appointed Post Master in Shuman, Tattnall County, GA.

-- In Daisy, Georgia, Henry helps form a club “Dorsey Club” whose intent was to support and indorse Governor Hugh M. Dorsey for the United States Senate.
-(Democrat)
+- In Daisy, Georgia, Henry helped form a club “Dorsey Club” whose intent was to support and indorse Governor Hugh M. Dorsey for the U.S. Senate (Democrat).

-- The United States Federal Census taken on April 29th in Tattnall County, Georgia shows Henry J., a farmer, and Frances living with their children: Lena, age 36, Leonard, 27 and Irmi, 14.
+- April 29: The U.S. Federal Census enumerated in Tattnall County, GA showed Henry J., a farmer, and Frances living with their children: Lena, age 36, Leonard, 27 and Irmi, 14.
 Also living with the family is a young black servant named Guss A. Carter, age 15.

-- The United States Federal Census taken on January 3rd in Daisy, Evans County, Georgia shows Henry J., a farmer and Frances V., living next door to their son Leonard H. and his family.
+- January 3: The U.S. Federal Census enumerated in Daisy, Evans County, GA showed Henry J., a farmer and Frances V., living next door to their son Leonard H. and his family.

-- Frances V. Dyess Shuman dies on November 10th in Tattnall County, Georgia.
+- November 10: Frances V. Dyess Shuman died in Tattnall County, GA.